10570708/bigbookswap/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

+# About

+This Application is a Single Page Application as part of the development of an MVP prototype for an application called 'The Big Book Swap'.
+It is a final year project entry for Lisa Daly ( 10570708 ) for DBS 2022 Final Project B8IT131_2122_TME2

+## To Run the entire application locally :

+1. Download the Application
+2. Go to application directory ( should be /bigbookswap)
+3. Run `npm install`
+4. Run `npm start`

+This will start the BBS Front End application on http://localhost:4200

+The BBS Rest API application must also be running on http://localhost:8080 for the entire application to be tested.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.